mito-ds/every-feature-everywhere-all-at-once/Demos/vanguard-enterprise/README.md

 # vanguard-enterprise instructions

 #### Demo Overview
-This demo shows how to use a variety of Mito's enterprise features to build a repeatable analysis.
+This demo shows how to use a variety of Mito's enterprise features to automate a standard report.
 Features include:
 - CSV Imports
 - Custom Imports (Enterprise)
 - VLOOKUP